Dunham headlines pro basketball return to Pendleton

-PENDLETON -- Kellen Dunham returns to his old stomping grounds as the star of the Indiana All-Americans professional basketball team.
+PENDLETON — Kellen Dunham will return to his old stomping grounds as the star of the Indiana All-Americans professional basketball team.

 Benson was previously selected as an All-American in 1976 at Indiana University, when he was playing for Bobby Knight and went on to finish the season as an NCAA champion with an undefeated 32-0 record.
 Now, almost 45 years later and still the last NCAA team to secure an undefeated record, Benson is again an All-American, but this time as the franchise owner and chairman.